toidiu/toidiu.github.io/content/gin/negroni.md

 +++
-title = "Martini"
+title = "Negroni"
-weight = 1
+weight = 10
 +++

--  1 ⅔ Parts Gin
+- 1 Part Gin
--  ⅓ Part Dry Vermouth
+- ½ Part Campari
--  1 Dash Orange Bitters
+- ½ Part Aperol
--  1 Whole Green Olive
+- 1 Part Sweet vermouth
--  1 Twist Lemon
+- 1 Part Orange juice (optional)

-**Fill a mixing glass with ice cubes.
-Add all ingredients.
-Stir and strain into a chilled cocktail glass.
-Garnish with a green olive and lemon.**
+Vigorously shake all ingredients with ice then strain into a chilled cocktail glass.
+Garnish with a slice of orange.